-The method proposed here for estimation, inference and prediction consists of three stages where at the end of each stage, the covariance structure of the residuals is tested. \begin{enumerate} \item For each $i\in\{1,\ldots,n\}$ run the regression:
+The method proposed here for estimation, inference, and prediction consists of multiple stages, where the residuals' covariance structure can be tested at the end of each stage. \begin{enumerate} \item For each $i\in[n]$ run the regression:

-and compute $\widehat{R}_{it}:= Y_{it} - \widehat{\b\gamma}_i'\b{X}_{it}$.
-The first stage may consist of a regression on a constant, a deterministic time trend and seasonal dummies, for instance, or, as in Example \ref{Ex:APM}, a regression on observed factors.
-After removing the contribution from the observables, we can use the test for the null hypothesis of no remaining (partial) covariance structure to check if the (partial) covariance of $R_{it}$ is dense or sparse.
-If it is dense we move to Step 2.
+and compute $\widehat{R}_{i,t}:= Y_{i,t} - \widehat{\b\gamma}_i'\b{X}_{i,t}$.
+The first stage may consist of a regression on a constant, a deterministic time trend, and seasonal dummies, for instance, or, as in Example \ref{Ex:APM}, a regression on observed factors.
+After removing the contribution from the observables, we can use the test for the null hypothesis of no remaining (partial) covariance structure to check if the (partial) covariance of $R_{i,t}$ is dense or sparse.
+If it is dense, we move to Step 2.
 Otherwise, we jump directly to Step 3.
-This first parametric, low dimensional step can be replaced by a nonlinear/nonparametric regression or by a high-dimensional model, when, for example, the number of observed factors is large.
-As pointed out in Remark \ref{R:endo}, the Pesaran's (2006) estimator can be also used whenever correlation between $\b{X}_{it}$ and $R_{it}$ is allowed.
-This will be discussed more in the subsequent sections. \item Write $\b{R}_t:=(R_{1t},\ldots,R_{nt})'$ and $\b{R}_t=\b\Lambda\b{F}_t+\b{U}_t$.
-The second step consists of estimating $\b\Lambda$ and $\b{F}_t$ for $t=1,\ldots,T$ using $\widehat{\b R}_t$ through principal component analysis (PCA) and compute
+This first parametric, low-dimensional step can be replaced by a nonlinear/nonparametric regression or by a high-dimensional model when, for example, the number of observed factors is large.
+As pointed out in Remark \ref{R:endo}, the Pesaran's (2006) estimator can be also used whenever correlation between $\b{X}_{i,t}$ and $R_{i,t}$ is allowed.
+This will be discussed more in the subsequent sections. \item Write $\b{R}_t:=(R_{1,t},\ldots,R_{n,t})'$ and $\b{R}_t=\b\Lambda\b{F}_t+\b{U}_t$.
+This step consists of estimating $\b\Lambda$ and $\b{F}_t$, for $t\in[T]$, through principal component analysis (PCA) \footnote{Another approach is to use the joint estimation as in \cite{agarwal2012noisy}.
+The key difference between the two approaches is the optimization-based approach (fully-iterated) and the one-step approach as well as the different assumptions behind the two approaches.
+The PCA approach is based on the strong factor assumption with a large eigengap but does not impose the sparse structure on the idiosyncratic component covariance matrix.
+See \cite{FLM2013} for additional discussion. } of $\widehat{\b R}_t$ and compute